thaisbeham/Flood_visualization/README.md

  ## Project Goal
- Propose new ways and improvements for visualizating time-dependent flood data.
+ Propose new ways and improvements for visualizing time-dependent flood data.
 We will work with the [Global Flood Monitoring dataset](https://www.tuwien.at/en/mg/geo/rs/open-data/gfm).

  Research questions: